sunbx/web-dev/index.md

   ## Emmanuel Joseph
   Lead æmbassador Ekiti
   > ### **Emmanuel Joseph** [g](https://github.com/emmanuelJet) [t](https://twitter.com/emmanuelJet_) [in](https://www.linkedin.com/in/jet774/)
   > Emmanuel Joseph (JET) is a full-stack web developer who loves using Google and æternity tools in software development.
-His vision to impact young minds and his love for community building got him to lead the Developer Student Club, for Ekiti State University, Nigeria and also ækiti æmbassador.
+His vision to impact young minds and his love for community building got him to lead the Developer Student Club, for Ekiti State University, Nigeria also a ækiti æmbassador.
 Jet has been a very active part of the community and remains one of the strongest driving forces in æternity's community growth.

 - ![](./img/team/juan-delpino.jpg)
   ## Juan Carlos Delpino